MyMICDS/MyMICDS-v2/API Endpoints.md

 #### Response
 - `error` - Null if success, string containing error if failure.
+- `baseURL` - Base URL all Daily Bulletins are stored in.
-- `bulletins` - Array of bulletins from newest to oldest.
+- `bulletins` - Array of bulletins names from newest to oldest.
 Null if error.

 ## Login API